 For example, a student must be enrolled in at least 3 credit hours during blocks 1, 2, and 3 combined to be eligible for a loan during the Fall Semester.
 Taking one 3-credit course in any block would satisfy the 3-hour requirement for financial aid.
 A student must be enrolled in at least 6 credit hours per semester to be considered full-time.

 Block 4 is combined with the Spring Semester to determine financial aid eligibility.
-Students are encouraged to contact the Student Financial Services Office if they have questions regarding financial aid.
+Students are encouraged to contact the Financial Aid Office if they have questions regarding financial aid.